techidaily/site-win11-tips/source/_posts/navigating-through-non-functioning-intel-unison-issues-in-windows-11.md

 ## 4\.
 Turn Off Battery Saver Mode

  When you enable battery saver mode, Windows pauses background app activities on your computer.
-While this is a great way to[improve battery life on Windows](https://www.makeuseof.com/windows-11-improve-battery-life/) , it may prevent apps like Intel Unison from working efficiently.
+While this is a great way to [improve battery life on Windows](https://www.makeuseof.com/windows-11-improve-battery-life/) , it may prevent apps like Intel Unison from working efficiently.

  To avoid any performance issues, it's best to turn off battery saver mode on Windows.
 Here’s how you can go about it: